dpTech-front/dechinus/README.md

 *   **Stability Enhancements:** Added a color fallback system.
 If an invalid color is provided in the config, the WM now defaults to black instead of crashing the X session.
 *   **Clean EWMH Implementation:** Optimized Atom handling and fixed compiler warnings by refactoring 2D string arrays into standard 1D pointer lists.
 *   **Binary Synergy:** The binary name `dewm` and the config `dewmrc` are now unified for a more intuitive user experience.

+It keeps the spirit of classic tiling WMs — but removes the friction.

 ## Contributing